chewyfish/trust0/README.md

 ### Database

 The database is used to enforce user access to Trust0 and the respective services.

 Currently only a simple in-memory DB based on JSON files is available.
+At runtime, the system will periodically scan for file changes and reload the corresponding DB with latest records from the changed file.

 The repository is exposed as an abstract trait, so additional DB implementations may be developed.

 #### User Table